CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 RemediatingAdverseImpacts.RemediationPlan.Ti=Remediation Plan

-RemediatingAdverseImpacts.RemediationPlan.1.sec=If Buyer becomes aware of a Schedule P Breach  that has not been effectively remediated, Buyer shall, in collaboration with Supplier’s other buyers where legally appropriate,  require Supplier to prepare a remediation plan (a “Remediation Plan”).
+RemediatingAdverseImpacts.RemediationPlan.1.sec=If Buyer becomes aware of a Schedule P Breach  that has not been effectively remediated, Buyer shall, in collaboration with Supplier’s other buyers where legally appropriate,  require Supplier to prepare a remediation plan (a “{DefT.Remediation_Plan}”).

-RemediatingAdverseImpacts.RemediationPlan.2.sec=The purpose of the Remediation Plan shall be to restore, to the extent commercially practical, the affected persons to the situation they would have been in had the adverse human rights impacts not occurred.
-[The Remediation Plan shall enable remediation that is proportionate to the adverse impact and may include apologies, restitution, rehabilitation, financial and non-financial compensation, as well as prevention of additional adverse impacts resulting from future Schedule P violations.]
+RemediatingAdverseImpacts.RemediationPlan.2.sec=The purpose of the {_Remediation_Plan} shall be to restore, to the extent commercially practical, the affected persons to the situation they would have been in had the adverse human rights impacts not occurred.
+[The {_Remediation_Plan} shall enable remediation that is proportionate to the adverse impact and may include apologies, restitution, rehabilitation, financial and non-financial compensation, as well as prevention of additional adverse impacts resulting from future Schedule P violations.]

-RemediatingAdverseImpacts.RemediationPlan.3.sec=The Remediation Plan shall include a timeline and objective milestones for remediation, including objective standards for determining when such remediation is completed and the breach cured.
-Supplier shall demonstrate to Buyer that affected stakeholders and/or their representatives [and/or a third party acting on behalf of such stakeholders]  have participated in the development of the Remediation Plan.
-[The Remediation Plan may contemplate recourse to the dispute resolution mechanisms set forth in Article {DisputeResolution.Xnum}, as appropriate.]
+RemediatingAdverseImpacts.RemediationPlan.3.sec=The {_Remediation_Plan} shall include a timeline and objective milestones for remediation, including objective standards for determining when such remediation is completed and the breach cured.
+Supplier shall demonstrate to Buyer that affected stakeholders and/or their representatives [and/or a third party acting on behalf of such stakeholders]  have participated in the development of the {_Remediation_Plan}.
+[The {_Remediation_Plan} may contemplate recourse to the dispute resolution mechanisms set forth in Article {DisputeResolution.Xnum}, as appropriate.]

-RemediatingAdverseImpacts.RemediationPlan.4.sec=Supplier shall provide [reasonably satisfactory] evidence to Buyer of the implementation of the Remediation Plan and shall demonstrate that participating affected stakeholders and/or their representatives are being regularly consulted.
-Before the Remediation Plan can be deemed fully implemented, evidence shall be provided to show that affected stakeholders and/or their representatives have participated in determining that the Remediation Plan has met the standards developed under this Section.
+RemediatingAdverseImpacts.RemediationPlan.4.sec=Supplier shall provide [reasonably satisfactory] evidence to Buyer of the implementation of the {_Remediation_Plan} and shall demonstrate that participating affected stakeholders and/or their representatives are being regularly consulted.
+Before the {_Remediation_Plan} can be deemed fully implemented, evidence shall be provided to show that affected stakeholders and/or their representatives have participated in determining that the {_Remediation_Plan} has met the standards developed under this Section.

-RemediatingAdverseImpacts.RemediationPlan.5.sec=If Buyer’s breach of Section {RemediatingAdverseImpacts.RemediationPlan.Xnum} has caused or contributed  to the Schedule P Breach or the resulting adverse human rights impact, Buyer shall participate in the preparation and implementation of the Remediation Plan, including by providing assistance [which may include in-kind contributions, capacity-building  and technical or financial assistance] that is proportionate to Buyer’s contribution to the Schedule P Breach and the resulting adverse impact.
+RemediatingAdverseImpacts.RemediationPlan.5.sec=If Buyer’s breach of Section {RemediatingAdverseImpacts.RemediationPlan.Xnum} has caused or contributed  to the Schedule P Breach or the resulting adverse human rights impact, Buyer shall participate in the preparation and implementation of the {_Remediation_Plan}, including by providing assistance [which may include in-kind contributions, capacity-building  and technical or financial assistance] that is proportionate to Buyer’s contribution to the Schedule P Breach and the resulting adverse impact.

-RemediatingAdverseImpacts.RemediationPlan.6.sec=A Remediation Plan under this Article {RemediatingAdverseImpacts.Xnum} or under Section {RemediatingAdverseImpacts.NoticeOfViolation.4.Xnum} shall be a fully binding part of this Agreement.
+RemediatingAdverseImpacts.RemediationPlan.6.sec=A {_Remediation_Plan} under this Article {RemediatingAdverseImpacts.Xnum} or under Section {RemediatingAdverseImpacts.NoticeOfViolation.4.Xnum} shall be a fully binding part of this Agreement.

 RemediatingAdverseImpacts.RemediationPlan.=[G/Z/ol-a/s6]